About the Ambassador role

 Our team has several committees that focus on a specific aspect of outreach which include Workshops, Activities, Large Events and Website/Database.

 Hours per week vary based on current outreach activities.
-Allen School Ambassadors may work 10-15 hours per week during busy periods and will work a minimum of 2 hours during weeks without any outreach events.
+Ambassadors should also be willing to commit at least a few hours per week to outreach activities.
+Ambassadors may work 10-15 hours per week during busy periods and will work a minimum of 2 hours during weeks without any outreach events.
+It's helpful if you have flexibility to travel to local sites (UCAR access is available), and have a flexible schedule that accomodates outreach requests at many different times of day.

 We require Allen School Ambassadors to attend the general meeting on Tuesdays at 5:00 - 6:00 pm and at least one committee meeting throughout the week.